 The southern half of the trail runs through a residential area and ends at W. Colorado Avenue, along which you can find a number of restaurants.

-Parking can be found at Mountain Shadows Park (intersection of Flying W. Ranch Road and Champagne Drive) at the north end of the trail.
-At its southern end, parking is available at the Garden of the Gods Visitor Center (1805 N. 30th Street).
+Parking can be found at Mountain Shadows Park at the intersection of Flying W Ranch Road and Champagne Drive.
+Near the trail's southern end, parking is available at the Garden of the Gods Visitor Center (1805 N. 30th Street).

 Traillink is a free service provided by Rails-to-Trails conservancy